EFTEC/AutoLoadOne/README.md

 * Or you could restrict the access to PHP and it's the behaviour by default on Linux (it runs under Apache's account, most of the time as user NOBODY)

 ## Version

+* 1.16 2019-08-04 Removed git reference.
+It's not used.
+Changed the style format to PSR
 * 1.15 2019-06-08 Removed external css again.
 Now it generates the css inside the file.
 * 1.14 2019-06-08 Fixed some bug.
 Reverted to global (const arrays are not compatible with php<7.0)
 * 1.12 2019-05-10 Added some changes pushed.
 Removed css.